 Digital ID involves more than simply storing personal details online.
 It’s an entire infrastructure for creating and maintaining citizens’ digital identities, and ensuring they can access government services efficiently and securely.

 When it comes to digital ID models, one size doesn’t fit all.
 The approach must sit within national structural, legal and cultural parameters.

-In Australia, for instance, the recently established Digital Transformation Office (DTO) aims to move many government services online.
+In my home country Australia, for instance, the recently established Digital Transformation Office (DTO) aims to move many government services online.
 With its ‘Tell Us Once’ solution, every Australian citizen will enter key personal information into the system one time only, creating a record for all future interactions.

 Estonia has by some distance the world’s most highly-developed national ID card system, incorporating travel within the EU, health insurance, e-prescriptions, public transport, voting, proof of ID, and taxes.

 For larger countries, a more applicable example could be the UK, whose ‘gov.uk’ system offers secure sign-in to a range of digital government services.